cristiscu/streamlit-for-snowflake/4-deploy-to-snowflake/02-data-viewer-streamlit-app/readme.md

 * **deploy.sql** - SQL script to deploy as a Streamlit App in Snowflake.
 * **animated/templates/*.html** - D3 animated chart templates.
 * **animated/*.html** - generated D3 chart files.

+## Actions

+From the local subfolder, run in a Terminal window **`streamlit run app.py`**.
+Quit the local Streamlit web app session with CTRL+C.

+To deploy it as a Streamlit App, run **`snowsql -c demo_conn -f deploy.sql`**.
+Check that there are no errors (i.e. no text in red on screen).
+Switch to the Snowflake web UI and run/edit the app there.